Tom Frost: Rock climbing and mountaineering

 Frost grew up in Newport, California and was a sailing champion as a teenager, winning the Snipe National Championship in 1953 and 1954.

-In 1958, he graduated with a degree in engineering from Stanford University, where he was a member of the Stanford Alpine Club.
+In 1958, he graduated with a degree in mechanical engineering from Stanford University, where he was a member of the Stanford Alpine Club.

 Frost began making first ascents in Yosemite in 1958.
 In 1960, he made the second ascent of The Nose on El Capitan in Yosemite Valley, a route pioneered by Warren Harding in 1958.
 He climbed with Royal Robbins, Chuck Pratt and Joe Fitschen.

 In 1961, Frost and Yvon Chouinard visited the Tetons, and made the first ascent of the northeast face of Disappointment Peak, its difficulty rated IV, 5.9, A3, according to the Yosemite Decimal System (YDS).

 On September 12, 1961, Frost, along with Robbins, began the first ascent of the Salathé Wall on El Capitan, named for pioneer Yosemite climber John Salathé.
 The pair spent two days establishing the first 600 feet of the route, and then retreated to the valley floor, where they met up with Chuck Pratt, with whom they spent several more days pushing the route to 1,000 feet above the valley floor.
 Once again, the climbers descended and resupplied.
 On September 19, they resumed the climb, and after days of intense vertical aid climbing they reached the Roof, a 15-foot overhang.
 Using pitons, Frost led this key section of the climb, and on September 24, the trio reached the summit.
 It had taken them a total of 11 days and 36 pitches of vertical climbing to finish the route, which is rated YDS VI, 5.10, A3.

 In 1963, he visited the Himalaya with Edmund Hillary, making the first ascent of Kangtega, and helping with the construction of a school and a hospital for the Sherpas.